SciNim/impulse/README.md

 The LFSR module implementation is favors simplicity over speed.
 As of 2024, it is able to generate 2^24 values in less than 1 minute on a mid-range laptop.

+## Signal

+The Signal modulei mplements several signal processing and related functions, such as a Kaiser window and a firls FIR filter design function.
+See the documentation of those functions for more details.

 ## License